Pharmaceutical Quality Control

 Disintegration time for various tablets according to USP-NF:

-* For Uncoated tablet ⇨ 15 minutes
+* For Uncoated tablet ⇨ NMT 15 minutes

 Disintegration test requirement: